Herpes litter survivors

 Should you test her at breeding?
 Probably not because her infection status could change by the time she gets to the final three weeks of pregnancy.

 Should you test the male?
-If he is being used a stud dog with any regularity, he has most likely been exposed already.
+If he is being used as a stud dog with any regularity, he has most likely been exposed already.

 The test that is used to determine whether a dog is naive (never exposed or infected) or has prior exposure is a blood test for herpes antibodies.
 The idea is that if there are antibodies, the virus was there at some point to generate them.
 The ability of an infected dog to maintain antibodies against canine herpes is variable.
 Some infected dogs show no antibodies after a couple of months have passed since infection, and others have antibody levels persisting for years.
 This makes meaningful screening a challenge; it is safest to simply stick to the isolation of the mother dog and litter.